the genius twitter account turning paparazzi shots into masterpieces | read | i-D

 Social media pics are arguably the most interesting to us from an artistic perspective.
 The joy in tabloid shots is the accidental similarities, but when you see a staged pic of Kim, Beyoncé, Mariah, even early Madonna, you get a sense of how celebrities use art history as a way to curate their own visual identity and legacy.

 Of course you're always going to get socially conservative individuals who see that as threatening; who see a woman owning her own image as something to hate or mock.
-We look at Titian's Venus D'Urbino as the greatest beauty, but a nude selfie by Kim Kardashian suddenly makes her a slut, an attention-seeker, an awful human.
-The base difference is that one was made by a man, one was created by a woman, in control, herself.
+We look at Titian's Venus D'Urbino as the greatest beauty, but a nude selfie by Kim Kardashian suddenly makes her a slut, an attention-seeker, and an awful human.
+The base difference is that one was made by a man, one was created by a woman in control of herself.

 What's your finest work so far?